openlandmap/book/docs/012-compendium.md

 -  [Global Surface Water Explorer](https://global-surface-water.appspot.com/) 1985 to 2018 hosted by European Commission JRC
 [@Pekel2016];
 -  [Landsat-based water dynamics](https://glad.umd.edu/dataset/global-surface-water-dynamics) at 30-m for 1999 to 2018 period by @pickens2020mapping.
--  [GLC FCS30D](https://zenodo.org/doi/10.5281/zenodo.8239304) a global 30-m annual land-cover time-series data set with 17-class system (includes ocean and fresh-water) for the period 1982–2021 [@Zhang2021].
+-  [GLC FCS30D](https://zenodo.org/doi/10.5281/zenodo.8239304) a global 30-m annual land-cover time-series data set with 17-class system (also includes oceans, sees and fresh-water resources) for the period 1982–2021 [@Zhang2021].

-A [MODIS-based water mask](https://lpdaac.usgs.gov/products/mod44wv006/) product at somewhat coarser resolution (250-m) is also available.
+A [MODIS-based water mask](https://lpdaac.usgs.gov/products/mod44wv006/) product at somewhat coarser resolution (250-m) can be also used to represent water dynamics for the last 25 years.
-MODIS distributes a number of global products for global oceans including **[sea surface temperature (SST)](https://doi.org/10.5067/MODAM-8D9N9)** at 4-km resolution (daily, 8-day, monthly or annual) and similar.
+MODIS distributes a number of global products for global oceans including **[sea surface temperature (SST)](https://doi.org/10.5067/MODAM-8D9N9)** at 4-km resolution (daily, 8-day, monthly or annual) and similar (SST images are available for download from https://opendata.oraclecloud.com/).

 **[World Ocean Database](https://www.ncei.noaa.gov/products/world-ocean-database)** (world's largest collection of uniformly formatted, quality controlled, publicly available ocean profile data) is distributed by NOAA.
 The data set covers 1990 to 2021 period.